auth0/docs/articles/quickstart/webapp/php/01-login.md

 });
 ```

 We can access all the properties of our user's profile from the `user` property response, which is an array.
-So, for example, we can pull the user's nickname using `$session->user<a href="https://auth0.com/docs/users/user-profile-structure" target="_blank">nickname`, or their email address from `$session->useremail`.
-The structure is a normalized user profile</a>, which you can learn more about <a href="https://auth0.com/docs/users/normalized-user-profiles" target="_blank">here</a>.
+So, for example, we can pull the user's nickname using `$session->user<a href="https://auth0.com/docs/users/user-profile-structure" target="_blank" rel="noreferrer">nickname`, or their email address from `$session->useremail`.
+The structure is a normalized user profile</a>, which you can learn more about <a href="https://auth0.com/docs/users/normalized-user-profiles" target="_blank" rel="noreferrer">here</a>.

 It's important to note that the content of the user profile will vary depending on the social provider(s) you use, so you should never assume that a particular value will always be there within your application logic.
 Use PHP language constructs like `isset` or null coalescence to gracefully handle a value's presence, or lack thereof, for example: